Here’s a bone of contention I’ve been meaning to address for many years.

 If the company was so “aware” how important the EPs were to the less fortunate, why did they stop compiling them in 1966?
 Why not 1965 or ‘67 etc?

 Because the fans decided they were fed up with the format and stopped buying them.
+They also sounded inferior to the 45s and albums.

 So, what the hell happened?
 It seems like, overnight, the format became obsolete and the company just stopped releasing new EP’s.
 If that’s the case, then, the justification as “poor man’s album” is a complete crock.
 I’m sure there were still plenty of fans who had no cash through the remainder of the 1960’s, no?
 What happened?
 Did they all, suddenly, win the lottery?
 The Beatles didn’t break up until 1970, therefore, it should’ve remained a very popular format and there should’ve been another 73,112 EP’s released from the albums that followed.
 I’d say EMI realized, since the former cash cow was dying, this meant less revenue and such a thing is completely unacceptable, correct?
 With that, the UK company said “goodbye” to the extended play single with a big old silent disclaimer to the unfortunate fans: